Mopolo/dotfiles/README.md

     ~/.dotfiles/install.sh
     ```

-5. Restart your computer to finalize the process
+5. Restart the computer to finalize the process

 ## Inspirations